|

 DESPOINE

-(Despoinę): Greek myth name of a daughter of Poseidon
+name of a daughter of Poseidon

-and Demeter,
+and Demeter.

 DESSISLAVA:

-Variant of Bulgarian Desislava,
+Variant spelling of Bulgarian Desislava,

-meaning "(?) glory."
+possibly meaning "divided glory."

 DESTINEE:

-Variant of English Destiny, meaning
+Variant spelling of English Destiny, meaning

 "fate, fortune."